DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 Astonished voice escaped his mouth.
 There were no walls or corridors.
 Instead the whole 20th floor became a single big hall.
-And in this big hall Kay could see single figure of demon.
+And in this big hall Kai could see single figure of demon.
 Under lights, where once was a wall that now became debris on floor, was standing single beautiful throne.
 And, once a seat of king, it became a seat of this demon.
 There was Dark Empress Vanessa.